The Deep Field Project

 “What matters is creating relevant forms of togetherness between practices, both scientific and non-scientific; finding relevant ways of thinking together” (Stengers, I. Another Science Is Possible, 2018.
 P.145).

-Experimentation is key to developing collective and individual pedagogic practices that attend to the specificities of the field of contemporary art and the quickly growing focus on art as research in the age of the Anthropo/Capitalo-cene.
-An experimental pedagogical research environment seeks to be heuristic and applies various methodologies, exercises and programs to achieve this.
+Experimentation is key to developing collective and individual pedagogic practices that attend to the specificities of the field of contemporary art and the quickly growing focus on art as research in the age of the Anthropocene / Capitalocene.
+An experimental pedagogical research environment seeks to be heuristic and applies various experimental methodologies, exercises and programs to achieve this.

-At the Deep Field Project practices of expanded reading can include engaging with films, exhibitions, magazines, records or albums, artistic archives, architecture, as well as literature, research papers and policy documents.
-Readings, in an expanded context, also fundamentally includes sites, machines and landscapes; creatures, forces and entities; networks and assemblages whose agencies impact the social, political, and cultural pluralities of worlds we collectively share and inhabit.
+Expanded reading includes engaging with contextual research, from artist films, exhibitions, magazines, records or albums, artistic archives, architecture and materials, to literature, research papers and policy documents.
+Readings, in this expanded context, also fundamentally include sites, machines and landscapes; creatures, forces and entities; networks and assemblages whose agencies impact the social, political, and cultural pluralities of worlds we collectively share and inhabit.